-During 2011 a Consumption Decline Trapping Event occurred.
+During 2012 a Consumption Decline Trapping Event occurred.
 This means that shipments of cigarettes in or to the 50 United States, the District of Columbia and Puerto Rico as measured under the MSA, are less in any year preceding a Deposit Date than the amount opposite such year under the "Consumption Decline Trapping Event" definition.
-According to the MSA Report, the amount shown as relevant shipments was less, and therefore a Consumption Decline Trapping Event for this event as of December 31, 2011 is \$7.744 million.
-As of year end this trapping requirement was funded at \$1,380.
+According to the MSA Report, the amount shown as relevant shipments was less, and therefore a Consumption Decline Trapping Event has occurred.
+The trapping requirement for this event as of December 31, 2012 is \$7.624 million.
+As of year end this trapping requirement was funded at \$1,829.